ozovalihasan/first-ror-app/README.md

 # first-ror-app

 This is the first project in the Ruby on Rails course at [Microverse](https://www.microverse.org/) - @microverseinc .
-Creating a bot for any platform for any purpose is the purpose of this capstone project.

 ![screenshot-first-ror-app](screenshot.png)